Hyllestad Municipality: Geography

 Hyllestad is located north of the Sognefjorden along the Åfjorden/Hyllestadfjorden, which flows through the middle of the municipality.
-Hyllestad is bordered to the north by the municipality of Fjaler, to the east by Høyanger, to the south (across the fjord) by Gulen, and to the west by the island municipality of Solund.
+Hyllestad is bordered to the north by Fjaler Municipality, to the east by Høyanger Municipality, to the south (across the fjord) by Gulen Municipality, and to the west by Solund Municipality.
+The highest point in the municipality is the 776.63 m tall mountain peak Ripesnipa, located on the Lihesten mountain ridge.

 Attractions

 Kvernsteins Millstone Park

 The production of millstones in Hyllestad started over 1,000 years ago and used to be a major industry employing up to 1,000 people.
 Millstones were exported to Denmark, the Baltic Sea region, and across Norway.
 Many of the stone crosses to be seen along the coast are made from millstones from Hyllestad, including the crosses in Eivindvik and Korssund.
 The park offers nature trails that visualize the history of the industry, with debris, broken product, and half-carved stones still not separated from the rock surface.
 At the stonemason camp there is a guided tour of the historic stone quarry in the mill stone park and a visit to Åfjordstein where you can see how mill stones are used in a modern, new design.